My research focuses on the intersections between authoritarian regimes, democratization, and political parties.

 My book Challenges of Party-Building in Latin America (Cambridge University Press, 2016) (co-edited with Steven Levitsky, Brandon Van Dyck, and Jorge I. Domínguez) examines how extraordinary conflict has enabled a handful of new parties to beat the odds and succeed at a time of widespread party breakdown.

-For a more detailed discussion, see my Kellogg Institute Working Paper “Authoritarian Successor Parties Worldwide: A Framework for Analysis.”
+For an overview of some of my research, see my Kellogg Institute Working Paper “Authoritarian Successor Parties Worldwide: A Framework for Analysis.”